Days at the Capitol

 Create a Schedule

 Plan a clear itinerary that you can distribute to advocates in advance of your event as well as when they arrive; you can even place it in their hotel rooms with a gift bag to make them feel welcome.
 An itinerary will communicate that this trip is important, purposeful, and set expectations for what they will get out of participating.
 On the itinerary, note the key message for advocates, make the goal of the event clear, and emphasize what the common ask and next steps will be for follow up.
 Be sure to schedule time at the end of the day to receive immediate feedback and debrief on key conversations.
+Be sure the itinerary is appropriate and feasible for anyone with a disability that may require breaks for restroom use, medication, or extended travel time from one location to the next.

 Build Time for Fun